lebao3105/Commands-collection/wiki/Contributing-to-CC.md

 For *config.inc* and *i18n.inc*, read [this](../src/shared/argpas/README.md).

-For how to parse arguments, read that document too, and existing CC programs (recommendation: calltime).
+For how to parse arguments, read that document too, and existing CC programs (recommendation: `hello`).

 # Documentation